 The “Bachelorhood Affidavit from Competent Courts in India” you will have to get from the Indian Government Foreign Affairs Department on the Ground Floor, Patiala House (Ground Floor), Tilak Marg, New Delhi, India.

 Once you have all the documents for the Embassy you will need to go there in person and the costs is about 500THB for the affidavit from the Embassy.
 It normally takes the Indian Embassy in Bangkok about 3 business days to issue you with the affidavit which you will then have to have translated into Thai and then have the documents certified and authenticated by the Thai Department of Foreign Affairs in Bangkok.
+See also the Jordanian Letter of Affirmation.

 The Thai Foreign Affairs normally takes a day to complete the authentication of the documents which you will then have to take to the Amphurs Offices or District Office in the area where they will check the documents and then issue you with a Thai Marriage Certificate.
 Note that getting married in Thailand does not affect your Thai Work Permit or your Thai Education Visa status.
 Should you however find new work then you can use a Thai Marriage Visa for the work permit application.
 The following documents you will also need at the District Office and all of them had to have been translated into Thai and have been authenticated.